mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 This chapter presents details of the individual subsectors of the Spinward Marches and some of the worlds therein.
-Subsectors are presented in order from left to right, top to bottom, starting with Cronor subsector in the ‘top left’ of the map and finishing with Trin’s Veil in the ‘bottom right’.
+Subsectors are presented in order from left to right, top to bottom, starting with Cronor subsector in the 'top left' of the map and finishing with Trin's Veil in the 'bottom right'.
 The layout of these subsectors is shown on page 57.

 Of course, the concept of a subsector is an arbitrary one invented by the Imperium for administrative purposes.
-There are no ‘subsector borders’ as such and nothing to indicate the precise moment when a group of travellers crosses into a new subsector, other perhaps than emergence from Jump in a system that is part of a different
+There are no 'subsector borders' as such and nothing to indicate the precise moment when a group of travellers crosses into a new subsector, other perhaps than emergence from Jump in a system that is part of a different